Henry Dimbleby

 Henry Richard Melville Dimbleby MBE (born May 1970) is a British businessman and cookery writer who is a co-founder of Leon Restaurants and the Sustainable Restaurant Association.
 He was appointed lead non-executive board member of the Department for Environment, Food and Rural Affairs in March 2018.
 He is a son of BBC broadcaster David Dimbleby and of Josceline Dimbleby.

 Early life

 Dimbleby was born to broadcaster David Dimbleby and cookery writer Josceline Dimbleby in May 1970.
 His sister Kate Dimbleby is a cabaret singer.
-He was educated at Eton College, where he was a Newcastle scholar and a contemporary of Tory MP Jacob Rees-Mogg.
+He was educated at the Dragon School and Eton College, where he was a Newcastle scholar and a contemporary of Tory MP Jacob Rees-Mogg.
 Later, he attended the University of Oxford where he read Physics and Philosophy.
-In 1984, he played Tom Dudgeon in the TV series Swallows and Amazons Forever!
+In 1984 he played Tom Dudgeon in the TV series Swallows and Amazons Forever!

 Career

 Cookery writing

 Dimbleby's first job was as a commis chef with Michelin-starred chef Bruno Loubet, before joining The Daily Telegraph as a food columnist.

 Later, he was a regular cookery columnist for The Guardian, and has appeared on BBC Radio 4's The Kitchen Cabinet and BBC One's Saturday Kitchen.